 Always buy a product suitable for bunnies and be wary of homemade alternatives that may be suggested to you such as perfume or chilly oil as these can be harmful.

 Why does my bunny chew his cage?

-Rabbits have strong front teeth that grow constantly throughout their lives and can chewing and eat many things we would consider indigestible.
+Rabbits have strong front teeth that grow constantly throughout their lives and can chew and eat many things we would consider indigestible.

-In their natural habitat they shape their environment by chewing things and finding a way through come naturally to them.
+In their natural habitat they shape their environment by chewing things and finding a way through too somewhere by chewing through comes naturally to them.